 Thousands of program graduates have found impressive professional success under this interdisciplinary study concept.
-As a mechatronic engineer educated in Linz, doors around the world are open to you - in industry, research and even in non-technical areas.
+As a Linz engineering mechatronics graduate, doors around the world are open to you - in industry, research and even in non-technical areas.

 Bachelor of Science (BSc)

 Why This Degree Is Particularly Attractive

-- With 14 institutes as well as corresponding areas of specialization in mechatronics, the JKU has the world's largest department for studies in mechatronics.
+- The JKU has the world's largest department for studies in mechatronics featuring 14 institutes as well as corresponding areas of specialization in the field of mechatronics.

 - You study in a unique industrial environment that offers international internships as well as hands-on projects and research work at an early stage of the program.

 In 1990, the JKU introduced the world's first degree program in Mechatronics.